MikeG998/ds2/branding_pack_guide.md

   - No rounded/playful/serif/script fonts—only geometric sans-serifs.
   - Use weight, size, and spacing—not colour—for hierarchy and clarity.
   - Test legibility at all sizes, including mobile and small headers.
-  - All text must pass accessibility and contrast standards (#181A1B or #2D333A on #FFF).
+  - All text must pass accessibility and contrast standards.

 - **Usage Examples:**